Your rights when selling or buying a home

 Estate Agents Act 1979

-The Consumer Protection from Unfair Trading Regulations 2008 are the reason estate agents have to tell you everything material about a property, not just the nice bits.
+Since April 2025 a new law, the Digital Markets, Competition and Consumers Act 2024, is the reason estate agents have to tell you everything material about a property, not just the nice bits.
+It took over from the old 2008 rules.

 Read the guideConsumer Rights Act 2015